jstgermain/frontend-test/README.md

 The web application should have the following features

 - Product grid
-- Filtering based on the data present in the JSON object
+- Filtering based on the data present in the JSON object (use Series and productType)
 - Individual item view
 - Side bar that includes filters for product categories.
-- Header and footer
+- Header and footer (use the current http://www.fender.com as guidance)
 - Style and layout should respond to mobile, tablet, and desktop

 ## Additional Info